Paritii-LLC/equity-in-ai-guide/Model Development/Model Development.md

 ## Context of Collection
 The rationale behind data collection efforts is as important as the data itself.
 Understanding why data was gathered helps in assessing its suitability for a particular modeling task.
 Bias in data collection methods can reinforce existing stereotypes and inequalities.
-Data inequity can occur when:
+Data inequity can occur when[^1]:
+[^1]BOOM.
+(2024, February 19).
+How EdTech Companies Get Away With Exploiting Data Of Minors.
+BOOM. https://www.boomlive.in/decode/how-edtech-companies-get-away-with-exploiting-data-of-minors-22896
 * Data is collected without proper consent or transparency, as some applications may claim not to collect personal data while actually exfiltrating it
 * Data collected is not representative of the target population or context, leading to biased models and inaccurate predictions
 * Data collection and analysis may not consider privacy concerns, potentially leading to data breaches and misuse.